Laura190/ImageAnalysisWorksheets/ColocalisationAndRegistration/ColocalisationAndRegistration.md

 <img src="coloc_02b.png" alt="map of the globe with a yellow circle in the UK" width="400"/><br>

 If you plan to use colocalisation analysis for your research, it is important to learn more about colocalisation than what is covered in this worksheet as there are many pitfalls.
-The ImageJ documentation has a [page on colocalisation](https://imagej.net/imaging/colocalization-analysis) and a useful paper is by [Bolte and Cordelieres][def].
+The ImageJ documentation has a [page on colocalisation](https://imagej.net/imaging/colocalization-analysis) and a useful paper is by [Bolte and Cordelieres](https://onlinelibrary.wiley.com/doi/10.1111/j.1365-2818.2006.01706.x).

 ### 📋 Step-by-Step Instructions